xrpronin17/xrpl-dev-portal/content/concepts/tokens/nfts/nft-apis.md

 This page lists the transactions and requests associated with NFTs as a handy reference.

-## NFT Objects
+## NFT Ledger Entries

 - [NFToken][] data type - The NFT object stored on the ledger.
-- Ledger Objects
+- Ledger Entries
-    - [NFTokenOffer object][] - An offer to buy or sell an NFT.
+    - [NFTokenOffer entry][] - An offer to buy or sell an NFT.
-    - [NFTokenPage object][] - An NFT page holds a maximum of 32 NFT objects.
+    - [NFTokenPage entry][] - An NFT page holds a maximum of 32 NFTs.
 In practice, each NFT page typically holds 16-24 NFTs.

 ## NFT Transactions